 Covert surveillance devices: Audio

-Covert microphones can be extremely small — just a few millimeters — especially if they record locally (e.g. on an SD card) and do not transmit their recordings.
+Covert audio surveillance devices can be very sensitive and successfully pick up conversations even when there is loud music playing in the background or people are whispering.
+They can be extremely small — just a few millimeters — especially if they record locally (e.g. on an SD card) and do not transmit their recordings.

 Recorded conversations can be used as evidence in court if incriminating matters are discussed, or if they can be misconstrued to appear incriminating in the eyes of a judge.
 Non-incriminating, mundane conversations can reveal a great deal about the targets of surveillance and help in network mapping.